Tuesday’s girls’ roundup: Biddeford completes comeback with last-chance goal

 BONNY EAGLE 6, SANFORD 0: Madison Boothby’s four goals led Bonny Eagle (2-0) to a victory over the Spartans (0-2) in Sanford.

-Hailey Koons and Laura Libby also scored, and Ember Hastings made six saves for the shutout.
+Hailey Koons and Laura Libby also scored, and Jocelyn Manson made six saves for the shutout.

 BRUNSWICK 3, MT.
 ARARAT 1: Isabella Banks scored two goals and set up another to lead the Dragons (1-1) to a win over the Eagles (0-1) in Topsham.

-Note: UPDATE: This file was corrected at 11 a.m. on Sept.
-12 to show that Jocelyn Manson was the goalie for the Bonny Eagle soccer team.